The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Introduction

-By the Karpenko-Merkurjev Theorem (Theorem \ref{KM4.1}), we need to find the minimal dimension of a faithful representation of the $p$-Sylows.
-By Lemma \ref{BMKS3.5}, if the center of the $p$-Sylow has rank $s$, a faithful representation $\rho$ of the $p$-Sylow of minimal dimension decomposes as a direct sum
+By Lemma \ref{Lempsyl}, it suffices to consider the Sylow $p$-subgroups.
+By Corollary \ref{rootofunity}, we may assume that our field $k$ contains $p$-th roots of unity.
+Then by the Karpenko-Merkurjev Theorem, we need to find the minimal dimension of a faithful representation of the Sylow $p$-subgroups.
+Throughout this paper, we will use the notation $\syl_p(G)$ to denote the set of Sylow $p$-subgroups of $G$.
+Let $S \in \syl_p(G)$.
+By Lemma \ref{BMKS3.5}, if the center of $S$ has rank $s$, a faithful representation $\rho$ of $S$ of minimal dimension decomposes as a direct sum